dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 * <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile.ContentType>

 > [!WARNING]
 > Never trust the values of the preceding properties, especially the <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile.Name> property for display in the UI.
-Treat all user-supplied data as a significant security risk to the app and network.
+Treat all user-supplied data as a significant security risk to the app, server, and network.
 For more information, see <xref:mvc/models/file-uploads#security-considerations>.

 ## Upload files to a server